 If you are looking for additional length, the California king mattress shaves off 4 inches in width and adds 4 inches in length.
 This makes for a bed that's a total of 7 feet long for taller individuals.

 (*If you're really in need of some extra room, you can order a custom mattress at an even larger size!)

 Don't Forget the Room!

 The challenge, of course, is fit.
 Make sure the mattress you choose fills out your space—after all, it's not called a BEDroom for nothing.
-Size does matter when it comes to what bed is best for you.
-When thinking through which mattress to buy, be sure to keep these tips handy and don't forget to put our shopping checklist to work the next time you visit a Mattress Firm location.
+When thinking through which of the mattress sizes to buy, be sure to keep these tips handy and don't forget to try out our MattressMatcher™ Quiz before you visit your nearest Mattress Firm location.